 Thornlea is a modern detached bungalow situated on the edge of the North Yorkshire market town of Richmond.

 With two bedrooms (one double and one twin) and a family bathroom, this cottage is able to sleep four people.

 It also contains a modern, fitted kitchen and sitting room with a dining area and French windows.

 Outside the cottage is a garden with a patio and furniture as well as off road parking.

 Thornlea is in an excellent location for a group of friends or a family, looking to explore all that Richmond and North Yorkshire have to offer.

 Two bedrooms: 1 x double, 1 x twin.
-Three piece bathroom with shower over the bath.
+Bathroom with quadrant shower cubicle and shower, W/C and basin.
 Modern fitted kitchen.
 Delightful sitting room with patio doors, pleasant views and dining area.

 - Gas central heating with electric fire

 - Electric oven and hob, microwave, fridge, automatic washer, TV with Freeview, DVD player, CD/radio/cassette player, WiFi